 If your top priority is sound quality, you can probably do better than the Elite Active 75t while spending less.
 But that isn't really the point here.

-Top battery life, a durable design, and a grippy waterproof finish all make this a well-rounded package for anyone looking for sports headphones and willing to pay to be sure that they'll make it to the finish line.
+Top battery life, a durable waterproof design, and noise-cancelling all make this a well-rounded package for anyone looking for sports headphones and willing to pay to be sure that they'll make it to the finish line.